simonsobs/map_based_simulations/mbs-s0013-20230501/README.md

 ## Summary

-300 realistic realizations of the map noise, given the single realization of the time-domain simulations.
+300 realistic realizations of the LAT map noise, given the single realization of the time-domain simulations.
 Simulations cover the full LAT footprint to a bandlimit of `lmax=5400`, and utilize the directional wavelet noise model.

 ## Noise model

-This release is based on the `scan-s0003` time-domain simulations, available on `NERSC` at:
+This release is based on the LAT `scan-s0003` time-domain simulations, available on `NERSC` at:

     /global/cfs/cdirs/sobs/sims/scan-s0003/output/combined/processed/fejer1